gupalmeida/dpd_solver/README.md

 # DISSIPATIVE PARTICLE DYNAMICS
 Repository with Dissipative Prticle Dynamics solver and features.
+Source code and features implemented using Python 3.6.9.

 ## Introduction
 The DPD method is a particle-based numerical method derived from the Molecular Dynamics, in which the interaction between particles is computed from conservative, dissipative and random forces acting on each particle.